prashant2469/Calorie_Prediction/README.md

 | 600-800            | 4.62           | 5.0              | 0.63          | 55.35        | 56.0           | 22.47       | 6,556            |
 | 800-1000           | 4.63           | 5.0              | 0.64          | 75.29        | 76.0           | 30.39       | 3,034            |
 | 1000+              | 4.61           | 5.0              | 0.68          | 116.04       | 112.0          | 59.66       | 3,242            |

+There is a clear positive correlation between calorie content and fat content.
+As calorie buckets increase, the Fat Mean, Fat Median, and Fat Std also increase:
+Recipes in the 0-200 calorie bucket have an average fat content of ~7.02.
+Recipes in the 1000+ calorie bucket have a much higher average fat content of ~116.04.
+Significance: Fat is calorie-dense (9 calories per gram), and its increase across buckets is expected.
+This pattern confirms that fat contributes significantly to higher calorie counts.

 <!-- #endregion -->
 <!-- #region -->